BlaqueDevs/se-assignment-day-4-software-project-management-OMBUCHA-gt/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=18648621&assignment_repo_type=AssignmentRepo)
 # SE_DAY4_Software-Project-Management
 ## 1. Why is timely delivery crucial in software project management, and how can project managers ensure that deadlines are met?
+Timely delivery is crucial in software project management because it affects client satisfaction, project costs, and resource allocation.
+To ensure deadlines are met, project managers can employ strategies such as setting realistic timelines, monitoring progress regularly, using agile methodologies to adapt to changes, and fostering clear communication among team members.
 ## 2. How does effective cost control contribute to the success of a software project?
 What strategies can be used to prevent budget overruns?
+Effect cost cotrol contribute to the success of a software project by maintaining financial flow, and ensures that the project remainsviable and profitable.
+Strategies to prevent burget overruns include; well detailed project planning, proper monitoring and tracking of the process, ability to understand what to priorize, effective communication, and ability to manage risks
 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?
 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?